orgilbatzaya/Wikipedia-Popularity/project/project.md

 Load Packages
 -------------

-    ## Warning: running command 'timedatectl' had status 1

 Load Data
 ---------

 Introduction
 ------------

-The data that we obtained contains information regarding historical figures.
+The data that we obtained contains information about prominent historical figures who were born from as far back as 3500 BCE to those born in 2005.
 We downloaded the data from Kaggle, but the data was collected by the Massachusetts Institute of Technology about a year ago.
-The data is based off of metrics from many wikipedia pages and believe the variables in the dataframe can be used to extrapolate what makes a historical figure "popular" by Wikipedia standards.
+The data is based off of metrics from many wikipedia pages and we believe the variables in the dataframe can be used to extrapolate what makes a historical figure "popular" on Wikipedia, the internet's leading encyclopedia.

 By the end of our data analysis, we aim to derive the perfect combination of variables that lead to a high popularity index, which is recorded in the dataframe.